Project PEOLC14

 Task 2 Mid-pilot interviews with District Nurses to monitor and discuss SNAP use and identify (and address) any barriers to SNAP delivery.

-Task 3 Patient Interviews – older people living independently in the community or within sheltered accommodation who have experienced SNAP will be invited to take part in an interview about their experience of using the SNAP Tool to consider their support needs and any conversation with their District Nurse that followed, whether their experience of the intervention differed from usual care, and what benefits (if any) they identify from having received SNAP.
+Task 3 Patient Interviews – older people living independently in the community or within sheltered accommodation who have experienced SNAP were invited to take part in an interview about their experience of using the SNAP Tool to consider their support needs and any conversation with their District Nurse that followed, whether their experience of the intervention differed from usual care, and what benefits (if any) they identify from having received SNAP.

 Impact